 - channels like ESPN, AMC, HGTV, Discovery, and more

 - supported on Apple TV, Android TV, Roku, Amazon FireTV, and more

 You can watch by downloading the DIRECTV STREAM app to a supported device or using your DIRECTV STREAM account credentials to link the DIRECTV STREAM within the ESPN app.
 For more information check out our review of DIRECTV STREAM.

 FuboTV is an excellent service to watch The Cheez-It Bowl.
-Not only do they stream live ESPN, but there are over 90 channels offered in its Pro Plan for $69.99 per month (after a 7-day free trial).
+Not only do they stream live ESPN, but there are over 90 channels offered in its Pro Plan for $69.99.
 FuboTV includes these channels in their Starter channel package, along with allowing you to use your fuboTV login to watch ESPN3 through the ESPN app.
 Below are some features included with the FuboTV “Starter” package:

 - ESPN and more are available in fuboTV’s channel lineup